mines-erds/course-overviews/Module_1_IntroAndSyntax.md

 - Have you ever found an error in a spreadsheet?
 How big of a deal was it?
 - How much time do you usually spend organizing data vs. analyzing it?
 - How important is domain knowledge (i.e., earth science expertise) in cleaning and curating data?
 - Can you think of an interesting earth-science dataset that is already curated and cleaned?
 What about one that is interesting, but super messy and/or incomplete?
+How 'big' is the dataset?

 ## Design thinking and domain knowledge
 The following texts focus on 'design thinking', a method for framing a problem or project before you jump in and start doing the work.
 Design thinking is otherwise known as critical-thinking, but perhaps in a more thoughtful, reflective way.
 This does not happen often in earth science, as much of our work is still about discovery, rather than the formulaic hypothesis + experiment = result.
 For example, when you gather data from a new outcrop or a new seismic volume, do you know what you are going to find?

-Instead of just exploring, we can design a project from the beginning to test hypotheses rather than just exploring.
+However, there is Instead of just exploring, we can design a project from the beginning to test hypotheses rather than just exploring.
 Design thinking is reflecting on what may be value-adding problems to solve, and then collecting data to answer that question.
 With existing datasets, too often the mindset is "here is some data, let's machine-learn it".
 Rather, design thinking encourages you to step back and think about the 'why' before just jumping in to see what's in the data.

 Importantly, you need domain knowledge to know what questions to ask and what hypotheses to pose!